OwenMyers/z3stringnet/README.md

 to be written (provide integer 1 or 2).

 * `1` which will write a single file per configuration.
 That file will have columns for the x, y coordinates of each vertex (from a single sublattice) and the "value" of the links around that sublattice.
+Each file will be named `vertex_lattice_<configuation number>.csv`
 * `2` will write all configurations to a single file.
 Each row will be a list of all link values for the whole onfiguration.
 The first column will be the (x=0,y=0) vertex E(ast) link.
-The second column will be the (0,0) vertex N(orth) link.
+The second column will be the (0,0).
+  The output file will be `lattice_configurations.csv` vertex N(orth) link.
 The third column will be the (1,0) vertex E link... etc.
 * (`0` will write every option for comparison)